ChalapathiNadimpalli/spree_ajax_wishlist/README.md

 ## Contributing

-If you'd like to contribute, please take a look at the [instructions](CONTRIBUTING.md) for installing dependencies and crafting a good pull request.
+If you'd like to contribute, feel free to raise a good pull request.

-Copyright (c) 2017 [name of extension creator], released under the New BSD License
+Copyright (c) 2017 Nadimpalli Chalapathi Raju, released under the New BSD License